Experience the creative spirit of some of the world’s most stylish cities by booking a design hotel for your next getaway.

 Casa Bonay Barcelona – a chic, youthful blend of Catalan and NYC design

-Barcelona’s Casa Bonay is a champion of contemporary Catalan design.
+Barcelona’s Casa Bonay is a champion of contemporary Catalan design and one of the best design hotels on the market.
 The building’s colorful mosaic flooring and unique facade have been perfectly restored to compliment the hotel’s interiors, which are the result of collaborations with some of the region’s top creatives.
 In each room, you’ll find yak wool blankets by local nonprofit Teixidors and handcrafted wooden furniture pieces by local designer Marc Morro.

 The hotel’s founder returned to her native Barcelona after years working within the New York hotel industry, to create spaces that are undeniably Mediterranean, but with a youthful, urban-NYC feel.
 The hotel’s palate is light and colorful, with vibrant public areas that have become popular meeting points for savvy Barcelona locals.
 The building’s lush rooftop terrace is a great place to relax after a day of sightseeing, while evenings are easily spent sampling natural wines at the lobby bar, Bar Brutal.